straubwa/hello-world/README.md

 * git push -u origin [branch name] (pushes local branch to create a new remote branch with same name and makes local trackable)
 * git reset
   git checkout .
-  git clean -fdx (these three commands will remove any uncommited changes in the current branch - basically and undo)
+  git clean -fdx (these three commands will remove any uncommited changes in the current branch - basically an undo)
 * git mv [current path]/* ./[new path] -k (moves files from current path to new path and stages all changes)
 * git add -A (stages All changes new/change/delete)